-If you would like a peer advisor to discuss your difficulties with alcohol or other substances, or to join you at a meeting, contact the Member Wellness Program at 206-727-8267, and we can arrange an introduction.
-For more information about the Unbar take a look at this article from Bar News.
+If you would like a peer advisor to discuss your difficulties with alcohol or other substances, or to join you at a meeting, contact the Member Wellness Program at 206-727-8268, and we can arrange an introduction.

 Scholarly and lay publications regularly report that attorneys experience addiction at roughly twice the rate of the general population.
 Educating yourself is essential in addressing the concerns that can hamper a career.
 The following three documents provide a broad array of practical and current information to help you to understand addiction and the many ways one can choose to seek treatment:

-Links to information are provided by the American Bar Association.
+Links to Information Provided by the American Bar Association

 As many as one in five lawyers experiences a drinking problem.
 Treatment is available.

 Contact the Member Wellness Program for recommendations on groups, both AA and non-AA, throughout the state, including some that are specifically for attorneys.

 Addiction can have a devastating effect on a lawyer’s career.
 Addiction is a treatable disease.

 There is a strong correlation between suicide and the mental health issues listed above.